awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-process-shutdown.md

 ## \(Optional\) Delete CloudWatch Alarms<a name="as-shutdown-delete-alarms-cli"></a>

-Note that you can skip this step if your Auto Scaling group is not associated with any CloudWatch alarms or you want to keep the alarms for future use\.
+You can skip this step if your Auto Scaling group is not associated with any CloudWatch alarms, or if you want to keep the alarms for future use\.

 **To delete the CloudWatch alarms using the console**